onaio/help/faqs/_posts/2014-09-23-new-in-beta.md

 category: faq
 ---

 Ona has been rebuilt from the ground up with new code and a new look — it has all of the previous functionality for data collection plus features to help you better manage data and share information with collaborators.
-We're looking for amazing feedback from you, our users, to help our tools improve.
+We're looking for amazing feedback from you, our users, to help us build what you need.

 What's changed?